major0/shlib/CONTRIB.md

 ##### Unacceptable shell-ism's #####

-  * Do not use any of these w/out knowledge of the current shell-flavour (i.e. hide it inside of an if, or some other source-file to be sourced in).
+Do not use any of these w/out knowledge of the current shell-flavour (i.e. hide it inside of an if, or some other source-file to be sourced in).

+   * Double-bracket conditions: `if [[ ... ]]`, this is entirely unportable.

    * Sub-string expansion: `${parameter:offset:length}`

-   * Shell-Arrays
+   * Shell-Arrays: `var=(one two three)`

    * strlen substitution: `${#parameter}`